corda/corda/docs/source/clientrpc.rst

 Wire protocol
 -------------
 The client RPC wire protocol is defined and documented in ``net/corda/client/rpc/RPCApi.kt``.

 Whitelisting classes with the Corda node
 ----------------------------------------

-To avoid the RPC interface being wide open to all classes on the classpath, Cordapps have to whitelist any classes they require with the serialization framework of Corda, if they are not one of those whitelisted by default in ``DefaultWhitelist``, via either the plugin architecture or simply with the annotation ``@CordaSerializable``.
-See :doc:`running-a-node` or :doc:`serialization`.
+CorDapps must whitelist any classes used over RPC with Corda's serialization framework, unless they are whitelisted by default in ``DefaultWhitelist``.
+The whitelisting is done either via the plugin architecture or by using the ``@CordaSerializable`` annotation.
+See :doc:`serialization`.
 An example is shown in :doc:`tutorial-clientrpc-api`.

-.. warning:: We will be replacing the use of Kryo in the serialization framework and so additional changes here are likely.

 .. _CordaRPCClient: api/javadoc/net/corda/client/rpc/CordaRPCClient.html
 .. _CordaRPCOps: api/javadoc/net/corda/core/messaging/CordaRPCOps.html